EdgeFirstAI/documentation/docs/studio/agtg.md

 <figcaption>Resulting Annotation using Auto Annotation</figcaption>
 </figure>

-!!! warning

-    The initial annotation may take some time to generate.

 For multiple objects in the frame, click on the "+" again.
 For every object in the frame, a new object must be added so that the tracker can assign a unique tracking ID.
 The figure below shows new objects "Coffee Cup 2" and "Coffee Cup 3" annotated using points as prompts by clicking anywhere on the frame to specify the object.